vilhomaa/QDC/README.md

 ## What the code does

+Fetches weather data (weather.py
 Cleans the data used (clean.py)
-Fetches weather data
+Runs all the analyses used in our report and generates the graphs as well.
+(Runtime on lassis laptop circa 3h, because it runs the analysis for forecasting 1 to 30 days. if you are interested in a shorter runtime, limit the amount of days by changing the list day_amounts to include fewer days)

 ## Howto initialize and run

 1.)
 Run weather.py to get the newest weather data from meteostat's API
+        - make sure you have the FR_region_old_new.csv in your working directory

 2.)
-Download data from the following sources:
+Download data from the following sources and add them to your working directory:

 """
 Mobility data: https://www.google.com/covid19/mobility/